kgateway-dev/kgateway/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 # Gloo Edge

-Lastly, we'll need to install Gloo Edge configured to allow for Vault and IRSA credential fetching.
+Lastly, install Gloo Edge by using a configuration that allows Vault and IRSA credential fetching.
 ## 1. Prepare Helm overrides

-We override our default settings to use Vault as a source for managing secrets.
-To allows for IRSA, we'll need to add the `eks.amazonaws.com/role-arn` annotations to our `gloo` and `discovery` service account referencing the roles we'll assume.
+Override the default settings to use Vault as a source for managing secrets.
+To allow for IRSA, add the `eks.amazonaws.com/role-arn` annotations, which reference the roles to assume, to the `gloo` and `discovery` service accounts.

 ```shell
 cat <<EOF > helm-overrides.yaml